talent-plan/tinysql/README.md

 - [Executor](./courses/proj5-README-zh_CN.md)
 - [Percolator](./courses/proj6-README-zh_CN.md)

-## Material List
+## Reference List

-There's a [material list](./courses/material.md).
-It lists plenty of materials for you to study how a database system works.
+This [reference list](./courses/material.md) provides plenty of materials for you to study how a database system works.
 We pick some topics in it and prepare homework for you to have a better understand about it.

 This course will take you from idea to implementation, with the essential topics of distributed relational database covered.